 For more information about who can stay in the family home on reserve if your relationship breaks down, see our page Your home on reserve.

-See our page Legal Aid can help you for more information on legal aid in BC.
-This page has information on how to apply for legal aid or get legal advice.
+See our page Legal Aid BC can help you for how to apply for legal aid or legal advice.

-Legal Aid BC has a range of free publications that have legal information that can help you.
+Legal Aid BC has a range of free publications that can help you.
 This includes publications for the Aboriginal community.

 Safety information for Marnie

 Temporary accommodation (place to stay) in a community that doesn't have transition houses.
-It may be a rental apartment, private home, or a hotel unit.
+It might be a rental apartment, private home, or a hotel unit.

 Temporary housing that provides a safe and secure environment for women and their children leaving an abusive relationship.